PySlurm/pyslurm/README.rst

 Installation
 ============

-You will need to instruct the setup.py script where the SLURM install root is :
+You will need to instruct the setup.py script where either the SLURM install root directory or where the SLURM libraries and SLURM include files are :

+Slurm root directory (Common installation directory):

 	python setup.py build --slurm=PATH_TO_SLURM_DIR
 	python setup.py install

+Separate Slurm library and include directory paths:

+	python setup.py build --slurm-lib=PATH_TO_SLURM_LIB --slurm-inc=PATH_TO_SLURM_INC
+	python setup.py install

-If you still have issues then you can code this directly into the setup.py
+If you still have issues then you could code this directly into the setup.py

 Documentation
 =============